Battle of Seven Oaks: Battle

-Grant's group encountered Semple and a group of HBC men and settlers north of Fort Douglas along the Red River at a location known as Seven Oaks, which the Métis called la Grenouillière (Frog Plain).
+HBC employees spotted Grant's second group, and HBC Governor Robert Semple and 26-28 men (a group of HBC men and settlers) went out on foot to confront them.
+Catching up with Grant's men at Seven Oaks, Semple challenged them.

 The North West Company sent François-Firmin Boucher to speak to Semple's men.
 He and Semple argued, and a gunfight ensued when the settlers tried to arrest Boucher and seize his horse.
-Early reports said that the Métis fired the first shot and began the fray, but Royal Commissioner William Bachelor Coltman determined with "next to certainty" that it was one of Semple's men who fired first.
-The Métis were skilled sharpshooters and outnumbered Semple's forces by nearly 3 to 1.
-The Metis killed 21 men, including Governor Semple, while suffering only one fatality.
+Early reports said that the Métis fired the first shot and began the fray, but an ensuing investigation by Royal Commissioner William Bachelor Coltman determined with "next to certainty" that it was one of Semple's men who fired first.